-Redemption requests for Investor "Euro" Shares, Institutional "Euro" Shares and Institutional "Euro-Hedged" Shares will be paid in euros.
+Redemption requests for Investor "Euro" Shares and Institutional "Euro" Shares will be paid in euros.
 Redemption requests for Investor "U.S. Dollar" Shares and Institutional "U.S. Dollar" Shares will be paid in U.S. dollars.
+Redemption requests for Investor "AU Dollar" Shares and Institutional "AU Dollar" Shares will be paid in Australian dollars.